tbdsux/rake/README.md

 # Rake

-Rake is a self-hosted Scraper API as a service, convert webpages to Markdown or plain HTML.
+Rake is a scraper api that converts webpages to Markdown or plain HTML texts.

 ## Demo